-Parent splits know which child feature flags are using it in their evaluation.
-If a feature flag is being used as a dependent, Split's web console informs you in the editor.
+Parent feature flags know which child feature flags are using it in their evaluation.
+If a feature flag is being used as a dependent, Split's user interface informs you in the editor.
 You can't delete the flag, or delete or rename treatments.

 Serving treatments to percentage using segment

-The default rule serves a single treatment to 100% of the people who fall to the Default rule.
+You can select a treatment to serve to all the users.
+In the Targeting rules section, select the Serve option, and then the treatment you want to set.
 You can also specify a percentage of the population that gets each treatment.
 If any of the users weren't assigned a treatment, you can place them into a treatment or randomly distribute these users between your treatments and variations based on percentages you decide.

-To select percentages, in the Set default rule section, click the down arrow and select percentages.
+To select percentages, in the Distribute treatment as follows section, click the down arrow and select percentages.
 The percentage selections appear.
 Select the desired percentages.

 Setting the default treatment

-Set the default treatment if the feature flag is killed or the customer is not included in the traffic allocation.
+Set the default treatment if the feature flag is killed or the customer has been limited from exposure to the flag.
 The default treatment is always one of the treatments defined for any feature flag in the targeting rules.
 The default treatment is returned by the SDK in following scenarios:

 - Does not meet any defined conditions.
-The default treatment is shown to customers who are excluded from the targeting rules via traffic allocation.
+The default treatment is shown to customers who are excluded from the targeting rules via the limit exposure functionality.